 Advertisers benefit from RSLA ads since they target a specific audience at a certain time when they are looking for related items or services.

 Marketers can use these technologies to re-engage those who have previously demonstrated interest in the brand.
 This boosts overall inquiry and purchase rates while also lowering shopping cart abandonment.

 The average documented online shopping cart abandonment rate is 69%. — Baymard Institute’s Ecommerce Checkout Usability Study, January 2017.

 Advertisers can utilize Google Display Remarketing to reach out to users who have previously visited the website.
 It thoughtfully reminds you of your products and services via the most appropriate channel, time, and location.

-In fact, Google allows us to display our advertising on a range of websites, including the Google Display network and YouTube, using image, video, or text ads.
+In fact, Google allows us to display our advertising on a range of websites, including the Google Display Network and YouTube, using images, videos, or text ads.
 As a result, this attracts the attention of a curious audience when they are surfing the web.

 While the Google Search Network is an excellent way to target people who are already looking for specific products, the Google Display Network is an excellent approach to catch a potential client earlier in the purchase cycle.

-You may get your adverts in front of a potential customer before they even know they’re looking, which is an important part of your overall marketing plan.
+You may get your adverts in front of potential customers before they even know they’re looking, which is an important part of your overall marketing plan.